vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 ## Exercise #1 (⭑): Run the Chapter code

 As usual, your first task is to repeat the steps described in this chapter: download the _Vehicle_ specification, the network,  the data, and verify robustness of the given network on given data.
-All code is available from the `examples` section of the [tutorial repository](https://github.com/vehicle-lang/vehicle-tutorial)
+All code is available from the [exercises directory](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-3/exercises) of the tutorial repository

 ## Exercise #2 (⭑) : Experimenting with $\epsilon$-balls of different size